ExploratoryEngineering/pxt-nbiot/README.md

 The micro:bit needs to be powered by a power source which can handle the u-blox SARA N210, which is minimum 3.1V.
 So the common 2xAA battery pack won't do (only 3.0V).
 USB should work fine because it's regulated to 3.3V on the micro:bit.

+## Installation

+To use this extension, go to [makecode](https://makecode.microbit.org/) and edit or create a new project.
+Click the gear in the top right corner and «Extensions».
+Paste in the URL to this github repository: `https://github.com/ExploratoryEngineering/pxt-nbiot` and click on it so add it to the project.
+You should now see `NB-IoT` in the menu of available blocks.

 ## Wiring

 micro:bit | SARA N210